 The Cerebral Cortex is the thinking center of our consciousness.
 It’s where we process incoming information and where we formulate decisions and judgments.
 Alcohol depresses this function, clouding the thought process, slowing the input of sensory information, and decreasing inhibitions.
 Long-term alcohol consumption can permanently impact the cerebral cortex.

-The Cerebellum is the center of the movement, equilibrium, coordination, and balance.
+The Cerebellum is the center of movement, equilibrium, coordination, and balance.
 Alcohol damages this brain region, affecting our balance, causing us to stagger, unsteady, and possibly fall.
 It may also cause our hands to shake.

 The Hypothalamus and the Pituitary work together to connect the nervous system to the endocrine system.
 This region of the brain both inhibits and stimulates key hormonal processes in order to maintain the body’s internal balance.
 Alcohol disrupts and depresses the balance of these systems, as well as affects sexual desire and performance.
 Sexual desire may intensify, but the ability to perform may be impaired.